 2. Extend payment terms with confidence

 You can extend 30- to 60-day payment terms to customers confidently.
 You always have the option to finance the invoice to get funded quickly.
-This is an important feature since it allows you to add new clients while minimizing the cash flow concerns.
+This feature is important because it allows you to add new clients while minimizing cash flow concerns.

 3. Easy qualification requirements